marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 # Introduction

-In reference to {{!I-D.stephan-green-use-cases}}, analyzing use cases such as the "Incremental Application of the GREEN Framework" and "Consideration of other domains for obtention of end-to-end metrics", it reveals the critical need for a structured approach to transitioning network devices' management towards energy-efficient operations.
+In reference to {{GreenUseCases}}, analyzing use cases such as the "Incremental Application of the GREEN Framework" and "Consideration of other domains for obtention of end-to-end metrics", it reveals the critical need for a structured approach to transitioning network devices' management towards energy-efficient operations.
 The framework is essential for:

 * Standardization: Ensuring consistent practices across different devices and network segments to facilitate interoperability.
 * Energy Efficiency Management: Providing guidelines to identify inefficiencies, look for the balance between energy usage and